hakue1990/blog.szulinek.pl/content/posts/nginx.en.md

     ShowShareButtons: true
 ---
 ## Introduction:

-### This tutorial will have three parts:
+### This tutorial will cover:

-- *Basics concepts:* get to know the difference between directive and context, the inheritance model, and the order in which nginx picks server blocks and locations.
+- *Basic Concepts:* Understanding the difference between directive and context, inheritance model, and the order in which nginx selects server blocks and locations.
-- *Performance:* tips and tricks on improving speed.
-We will discuss gzip, caching, buffers, and timeouts.
-- *SSL setup:* set up the configuration to serve content over HTTPS.

-We aimed to create a series in which you can easily find the proper configuration for a particular topic (like gzip, SSL, etc.), or simply read it all through.
-For the best learning experience, we suggest you set nginx up on your own Linux VM and fiddle with it yourself.
+We've crafted a series where you can easily find the appropriate configuration for a specific topic (such as gzip, SSL, etc.), or simply read through everything.
+For the best experience, we recommend setting up nginx on your own Linux virtual machine and experimenting with it yourself.

 ## What is Nginx?

 Nginx is a versatile web server known for its exceptional speed.
-Beyond serving web content, it functions as a reverse proxy, facilitating seamless integration with slower upstream servers such as Unicorn or Puma.
-Nginx enables traffic distribution through load balancing, supports media streaming, dynamic image resizing, content caching, and more.
-Its architecture comprises a master process overseeing worker processes responsible for handling requests, thus ensuring efficient operation.
+Besides serving web content, it functions as a reverse proxy server and proxy, facilitating smooth integration with slower upstream servers like Unicorn or Puma.
+Nginx allows traffic distribution through load balancing, supports media streaming, dynamic image resizing, content caching, and much more.
+Its architecture consists of a master process overseeing worker processes responsible for handling requests, ensuring efficient operation.

 ## Basic Commands:

 To start nginx, simply type: